-It is true that use of Professional Employment Organisations in Turkey is increasing fastly for several reasons.
-Why PEO in Turkey is so popular ?
+Indeed, the usage of Professional Employment Organisations in Turkey is increasing rapidly for many reasons.
+Why is PEO in Turkey so popular?

-Before to answer to this question, we need to know why Turkey is an economical attractive attractive destination for foreign companies wishing to develop their activities.
+Before we can answer this question, we must first find out why Turkey is such an economically attractive destination for foreign companies wishing to develop their activities.

-The Turkish economy is enjoying significant economic growth compared to its neighbors in the Middle East.
-The growing key sectors are attracting the interest of international investors as the country develops an important plan, the centenary of the republic in 2023.
+The Turkish economy is enjoying a significant economic growth compared to its neighbors in the Middle East.
+The, growing, key sectors are attracting the interest of a huge amounts of international investors, whilst the country is preparing an important event: the 2023, centenary of its republic.

-First economy of the Middle East and eighth of the Old Continent, Turkey has a significant number of assets making it the 18th largest economy in the world in terms of gross domestic product (GDP), which amounts to 721 billion dollars (682 billion euros).
-For the centenary of the founding of the republic, the country aims to be the 10th economic power in the world.
+As the first economy of the Middle East and eighth of the Old Continent, Turkey has a significant number of assets that make it the 18th largest economy in the world in terms of gross domestic product (GDP).
+Turkey’s GDP amounts to an astounding 721 billion dollars (682 billion euros).
+Nevertheless, for the founding of the republic’s centenary, the country aims to be the 10th biggest economic power of the world.

-A robust economy, rich and resistant to political instability
+Turkey: a robust, rich and resistant to political instability, economy.

-The sectors of tourism, agriculture, industry, research and development, textiles, automotive and energy enjoy constant development and have aroused enormous interest from the international community since several decades.
+The tourism, agriculture, manufacturing, research and development, textile, automotive and electrical industries are enjoying constant growth and have created enormous interest for several decades from the international community.

-Despite an unstable political situation following the failed coup on the night of July 15, figures released by the International Monetary Fund (IMF) illustrate stable economic health.
+Despite an unstable political situation following the failed coup on the night of July 15, figures released by the International Monetary Fund (IMF) illustrate great economic health.

 A safe bet in the eyes of the international community?

 For more than half a century, Turkey has repeatedly engaged in bilateral agreements between several countries.
-In addition, the promulgation of the 2003 law for the encouragement of foreign investments accentuated this opening.
+Additionally, the proclamation of the 2003 law about the encouragement of foreign investments accentuated this opening.

-The country has signed bilateral agreements with more than 94 countries, 75 of which have been ratified.
+The country has signed bilateral agreements with over 94 countries, 75 of which have been ratified.
 In addition, a free trade agreement was signed with the European Union in 1996 and with more than 37 other countries thereafter.

-In terms of banking, the country has more than 53 Turkish banks representing more than 70% of the financial sector, a third of which hold foreign capital up to 30%.
-In 2001, in the midst of the financial crisis, Turkey successfully implemented structural reforms, enabling it to strengthen its banking sector and to attract ever more investors.
+In terms of banking, the country has more than 53 Turkish banks that represent over 70% of the finance industry, a third of which hold foreign capital going up to 30%.
+In 2001, in the midst of the financial crisis, Turkey successfully implemented structural reforms, enabling it to strengthen its banking industry and attract ever more investors.

-In addition to good transportation infrastructure and low-cost labor, these banking agreements and reforms have provided the country with a very favorable business environment for investors.
+In addition to good transportation infrastructure and low-cost labor, these banking agreements and reforms have provided the country with a very welcoming business environment for investors.

-Key Sectors of the Turkish Economy in the 21st Century
+Key Industries of the Turkish Economy in the 21st Century

-The seventh largest agricultural producer in the world thanks in part to its leadership in the production of dried figs, hazelnuts, seedless raisins, dried apricots and milk production, agriculture in Anatolia accounts for 8% of its GDP.
+As the seventh largest agricultural producer in the world, thanks in part to its important role in the production of dried figs, hazelnuts, seedless raisins, dried apricots and milk production, agriculture in Anatolia accounts for 8% of its total GDP.

-The aquaculture market is developing rapidly in the country which holds 7.2% of the world market, increasing by 8% per year.
-As for citrus fruits, Turkey produced almost 4 million tonnes in 2015.
+The aquaculture market is also growing rapidly in this country, that holds 7.2% of the world market, increasing by 8% every year.
+As for citrus fruits, Turkey produced nearly 4 million tones in 2015.

-Despite the three million agricultural businesses, mostly family-run and small, the growth in demand for agricultural products continues to increase and calls for new investments in this area.
+Despite the three million agricultural businesses, mostly family-run and small, the rise in demand for agricultural products continues to increase and calls for new investments in this area.

 This agricultural strength comes in part from the mild climatic conditions, but what sets Turkey apart from its neighboring countries is the incentives taken by its government.